This article originally appeared on VICE Canada.

-Rave Fox is a popufur—a popular furry—and after the dance concluded he told me that he will show me exactly what a conference is about for a young furry—the people and the party.
+Rave Fox is a popufur—a popular furry—and after the dance finished he told me that the next night he would show me exactly what a conference is about for a young furry.

 Rave was pretty far gone at this point so I headed up to the lounge to catch up.
 While there, a group of furries invited me to sit with them.

-Fur-Eh is a small conference, so the majority of these people know each other merely through online conversations.
-The fandom is one with a massive online community and that is where the majority of these people meet.
+The fandom is one with a massive online community, and that is where the majority of these people meet.
 This event is one of the only opportunities they have to get together in person, giving it a high school reunion feel.
 People were sharing drinks and catching up.
 That's what this table felt like—just a bunch of old friends getting together.
 The point of conversation was in regards to furry sexuality.
 As it turns out, a disproportionate amount of furries identify as gay or bi: some numbers report 25 percent and some even go as high as 50 percent.
 The majority of the men around the table were gay, and one told me that the furry convention is just like any other big party—some people are there to get laid.

 "A lot of people just report on the innocence of fur cons.
 The innocence is real, we all love being part of a thing, everyone does," one told me.
 "Some of us here just love to get fucked.
 I love to fuck!

 "Not everyone is here just to fuck each other, but some of us are."

 Now, he was a little hyperbolic when he told me this, but he assured me that there was a lot of human, non-furry, sex occurring at this conference between the attendees.

 I finished my drinks with these guys and headed back to the dance.
 DJ Recca wasn't playing that night, so the turnout wasn't as impressive as the night before.
 I spot Rave drinking his Everclear and orange juice through his furry head just outside.